kairosart/Wreath/PERSONAL PC/Pivoting.md

 ![[Screenshot from 2025-02-21 11-50-16.png]]

-Now the socks proxy is opened on port 9090 of our port
+Now the socks proxy is opened on port 9090 of our port.

 9. Setup FoxyProxy: Ensure you setup a `SOCKS5` proxy with *foxyproxy*:
 	 ![[Pivoting-20250126190740769.webp]]